Andriy Kuzmenko

-Andriy Viktorovych "Kuzma" Kuzmenko (Андрі́й Ві́кторович Кузьме́нко; 17 August 1968 – 2 February 2015) was a Ukrainian singer, poet, writer, TV presenter, producer and actor, Hero of Ukraine (2020).
+Andriy Viktorovych "Kuzma" Kuzmenko (Андрі́й Ві́кторович Кузьме́нко; 17 August 1968 – 2 February 2015) was a Ukrainian singer, poet, writer, TV presenter, producer and actor.
 He was best known as the lead singer of the Ukrainian rock band Skryabin, founded in 1989.

-He died in a traffic collision on 2 February 2015 in Lozuvatka, Dnipropetrovsk Oblast, aged 46.
+Kuzmenko died in a traffic collision on 2nd of February 2015 in Lozuvatka, Dnipropetrovsk Oblast, aged 46.
+He was post-humously named Hero of Ukraine in 2020.

 Biography

 Andriy Kuzmenko was born on 17 August 1968, in Sambir, Lviv region.
 His family moved to the city of Novoyavorivsk, where he would start his career.
 As a child, he dreamed of becoming a garbage truck driver.
 His mother was a music teacher, while his father was an engineer.
 Kuzmenko, an only child, graduated from music school and from the Faculty of Dentistry.
 He was not interested in dentistry, but finished his studies at the request of the parents.
 He was also actively involved in sports and participated in biathlons.

 On 14 September 1997, Kuzmenko and his wife Svitlana had a daughter, who was given the name Maria Barbara, in honor of the Polish actress Barbara Brylska, a childhood idol of Kuzmenko.
 According to him, his wife resembles Brylska.